core-wg/core-problem-details/draft-ietf-core-problem-details.md

 # Basic Problem Details

-A CoAP Problem Details is a CoRAL document with the following elements:
+A CoRE Problem Details is a CoRAL document with the following elements:

 * "type" (id) - The problem type.
 This is a mandatory element.
 * "title" (text) - A short, human-readable summary of the problem type.
 It SHOULD NOT change from occurrence to occurrence of the problem.